What You Should Do When You Are Under Investigation for Money Laundering?

 Why You Need to Act Now if You Are Facing a Money Laundering Investigation

-Hiring an experienced federal criminal defense lawyer as soon as you discover that you are under investigation for money laundering is one of the most important things you can do to protect your interests.
+Hiring an experienced white collar criminal defense lawyer as soon as you discover that you are under investigation for money laundering is one of the most important things you can do to protect your interests.
 You do not need to wait until you are charged to hire an attorney; your attorney will help you navigate the investigative process and may prevent charges from ever being filed.

 An attorney will also help protect you from incriminating yourself during the investigation by handling all of your communications with federal investigators and by determining if or when you should sit for an interview with investigators.
 Additionally, an attorney will guide you on what to do or not to do during the investigation to avoid violating ancillary criminal laws during the investigation, such as making false statements to a federal agent (18 U.S.C. § 1001) or obstruction of justice (18 U.S.C. § 1519), both of which may lead to prison sentences.